bitcointranscripts/bitcointranscripts/wasabi-research-club/coinshuffle-plusplus-part-2.md

 **Anchor:** 00:56:14

-this might be a dumb question but how practical is it to block someone from the protocol, mid protocol?
+This might be a dumb question but how practical is it to block someone from the protocol, mid protocol?

 **TIm Ruffing:** 00:56:23